 - Berkshire Partners and its portfolio companies, including in the acquisition of the foodservice parts distribution and field service business assets of 3Wire Group Inc.; the sale of Grocery Outlet, Inc. to Hellman & Friedman; the sale of National Vision, Inc. to KKR & Co; the sale of HMT LLC to Tailwind Capital; the recapitalization of Masai Group International GmbH; in a sizable minority investment in U.S. Anesthesia Partners, Inc.; and in its sale of SRS Distribution Inc. to Leonard Green & Partners;

-- Public Sector Pension Investment Board (PSP Investments), including in the acquisition of significant timber assets in New Zealand;
+- PSP Investments, including in the acquisition of significant timber assets in New Zealand;

 - Providence Equity Partners and its portfolio companies, including in the provision of equity to Blackboard Inc. to finance Blackboard's acquisition of Higher One Holdings, Inc.; the acquisition of a significant equity interest in RentPath Inc.; the $1.8 billion take-private of Blackboard Inc.; the approximately $1 billion sale of certain television station assets owned by Newport Television; and the acquisition of ikaSystems Corporation and subsequent recapitalizations;